ARCHER2-HPC/archer2-docs/index.rst

 Research Software
    Information on each of the centrally-installed research software packages.

-Software Libraries:
+Software Libraries
    Information on the centrally-installed software libraries.
 Most libraries work *as expected* so no additional notes are required however a small number require specific documentation

-Data Analysis and Tools:
+Data Analysis and Tools
    Information on data analysis tools and other useful utilities.

 Essential Skills